Gaîté Parisienne: Recordings

 The full ballet, as well as a concert suite, has been frequently performed and recorded.
 Efrem Kurtz, who conducted the world premiere, recorded some of the music for Columbia Records on 78-rpm discs.
 In 1947, Arthur Fiedler and the Boston Pops Orchestra recorded the ballet for RCA Victor; this high fidelity recording was later issued by RCA as its first 33-1/3 rpm LP in 1950.
 In 1954, Fiedler recorded the concert suite in stereo, his first stereophonic session for RCA.
 Charles Munch also recorded the ballet for Decca as part of the Phase 4 Stereo series, as did Leonard Bernstein for Columbia.
 René Leibowitz and the London Philharmonic recorded it in stereo for Urania.
 Rosenthal himself made four recordings of the ballet.

 In 1941, Warner Brothers produced a Technicolor film version of the Ballet Russe de Monte Carlo production of Gaîté Parisienne that it released in 1942, under the title The Gay Parisian.
 Directed by Jean Negulesco, it departs considerably from the original scenario of the ballet.
-The unit set, which was designed to conform to Hollywood's idea of elegant architecture, including a typical "stairway to nowhere," bears no resemblance to a room in a Parisian nightclub or café of the Second Empire.
+The unit set, which was designed to conform to Hollywood's idea of elegant architecture, including a typical "stairway to nowhere", bears no resemblance to a room in a Parisian nightclub or café of the Second Empire.
 Many costumes were redesigned to be somewhat more modest than those seen on the ballet stage, but they were realized in startlingly garish colors to take advantage of the Technicolor process.
 Further, Massine cut much of his choreography to achieve the desired twenty-minute length and restaged what was left for the movie camera.
 The result was to focus the work on the role of the Peruvian, played by himself.
 Besides the loss of some of the most entertaining dances, his changes also obscured the relationships of the characters.
 The cast also includes Frederic Franklin as the Baron, Nathalie Krassovska as the Flower Girl, Igor Youskevitch as the Officer, and André Eglevsky as the Dancing Master.
-The film is commercially available only as a bonus feature on the "three-disc special edition" of The Maltese Falcon issued in 2006 by Warner Home Video.
+The film is commercially available only in a "short subjects gallery" as a bonus feature on the "three-disc special edition" of The Maltese Falcon issued in 2006 by Warner Home Video.